stefansbv/stefansuciu.ro/content/fixed/about.md

 weight: 1
 ---

-Hello and welcome to my blog, my name is Ștefan Suciu, I'm a software developer and I have a mechanical engineer degree.
+Hello, and welcome to my blog, my name is Ștefan Suciu, I'm a software developer and I have a mechanical engineer degree.

 I have 15+ years experience developing Perl GUI and CLI database applications.

+I like to learn about, and experiment with different technologies, so my knowledge is rather wide than deep, excepting the above mentioned experience.

+Another of my relatively newer field of interest is for Web development.
+This blog uses the [Hugo](http://gohugo.io/) static site generator, but my former *s2i2.ro* site was created using the [Perl Dancer](http://perldancer.org/) web application framework, but also published as a static site.

 Some other interests of mine include data extraction and manipulation, automation, amateur electronics, rock and pop.

 I usually work with relational databases like Firebird, PostgreSQL, SQLite, MySQL and CUBRID but also had some exposure to Access.